cutthroat78/Leaving-Cert-Notes/README.md

 - Get rid of “School Slides” and "Table of Contents" headings from notes
 - Have seperate page for each subject/chapter of other resources (Slides, videos, links etc.)
 ### Biology
+- Look at summer 2022 exam structure file that is on teams
 - Check if all nephron structure diagrams I have in hardback and on sheets have any details that are not in the diagram that I have on leaving cert notes
 - Add video link about each topic in biology.md
 - Ask teacher for missing digital slides